jonathansayer/clothing_retailer/README.md

 Improvements That Could Be Made
 -------
 The most obvious problem currently comes when re-sizing the browser.
 The Price of the Products Jumps around in the Panel instead of moving smoothly.
 I beleive this because I have used px to position elements rather than %.
 None of the Texts reduce in size when the browser is reduced in size despite using % to determine text size.
+Some of the CCS elements are affecting pages which they are not supposed to be.
+To fix this problem I have had to make some elements with two class names but this is only temporary while I learn how to configure CSS pages properly.
 The Code is written on a Rails framework.
 As much as working with Rails has made it a lot easier when working with the database, and I belive easier for the user setup the database, the website could have been built on a framework such as Sinatra to retain code simplicity.
 However, having said that, a huge effort has gone into code refactoring and improving readability on the current framework.
 At the moment there is no easy way to increase the quantity of a product already in the basket.
 A user has to go back to the shopping page and add the item to the basket again.
 An improvement would be to add a button which simply imcreases the quantity.